lois2inn/surfs_up/README.md

 </tr>
 </table>

-- The temperature and precipitation data for all weather stations can also be retrieved.
-The weather station close to the prospective location can be analyzed in detail to study the temperature and precipitation patterns.
+- The temperature and precipitation data from the weather station close to the prospective location of Surf n' Shake can be retrieved to study the temperature and precipitation patterns.